© 2010-2014 by K. A. Solarski

 Twitter / Facebook

 I'm an artist game designer and author of Drawing Basics and Video Game Art: Classic to Cutting Edge Art Techniques for Winning Video Game Design (Watson Guptill 2012).
+A Japanese translation of the book will be published late-May 2014.

 I received a BA in computer animation and began working as a 3D character and environment artist for Sony Computer Entertainment in London.
 Eventually, I enrolled in art classes at the Warsaw Academy of Fine Arts, where my interest in applying classical art techniques to video games began.
 I currently develop my own video games under SOLARSKI STUDIO, with the aim of exploring new forms of player interaction and creating more expressive and varied emotional experiences in games.
 I also lecture at SAE in Zurich, Switzerland.